Katrin Kello – COST National Coordinator (CNC) for Estonia

 COST Actions are bottom-up networks (projects) with a duration of four years.
 Their aim is to boost research, innovation and careers.
 Through them, COST Association does not fund research and innovation itself, but rather the expenses of networking: for example organising meetings, training schools, short term scientific missions (STSMs), and similar.
 COST also covers certain dissemination costs.

-New action proposals are collected through Open Calls once or twice a year.
+New action proposals are collected through Open Calls usually once a year.

 COST rules for applicants as well as for ongoing actions are explained on the COST Documents and Guidelines page: the most comprehensive overview of the COST rules can be found in the Annotated rules for COST Actions.